 As we work together to battle the coronavirus, we will continue to offer safe and secure online sessions .
 Even though our physical office is closed, in accordance with the guidelines recommended by CDC, we are working remotely and continuing to provide student, staff, and faculty assistance.
 We can be reached Monday-Friday 9am-4pm Mountain Standard Time at 520-621-3565 or by email – please refer to the iSchool Directory.
 Please allow up to 24 hours response time.
 Faculty and Adjuncts will respond as their schedules permit.

 Update your knowledge and skills while pursuing an area of library and information science more in depth with one of our Graduate Certificate programs.
 Certificates can be earned in conjunction with another UA degree or on their own as a means of professional development.
+All of our Graduate Certificate programs are offered online except for Law Librarianship.
 Learn how to apply to any of our certificate programs.

 Learn more about archival practices as they affect the composition and meaning of cultural artifacts and the historical records